Review: Ravensburger’s “The Holly And the Ivy” limited edition Christmas puzzle

 Above: There’s also gold foil on the house in the center and in the stars along the border.
 The plaid and red bow is fun to assemble.

 Summary: This puzzle is definitely worth tracking down and saving as a keepsake for generations!
-It does pop up on ebay with fair regularity.
 Just be sure you find a copy that has all its pieces because it’s too perfect to do halfway!

 You can find other amazing Christmas Themed Puzzles here.